FlowFuse/flowfuse/docs/user/static-asset-service.md

 ### FlowFuse Cloud

-- A launcher version of 2.8.0 or greater.
+- A Instance Stack with a launcher version of 2.8.0 or greater.
 - Team or Enterprise Team Type.

 ### Self-Hosted